apache/pulsar-site/docs/sql-deployment-configurations.md

 ### Connect Trino to Pulsar with multiple hosts

-To configure multiple hosts for brokers, add multiple URLs to `pulsar.web-service-url`.
+To connect Trino with multiple hosts for brokers, add multiple URLs to `pulsar.web-service-url`.
 To configure multiple hosts for brokers, add multiple URLs to `pulsar.web-service-url`.

 The following is an example.